eth-protocol-fellows/protocol-studies/docs/wiki/research/eODS.md

 * improve voting tools within pools

   Under the current paradigm, voting within staking pools is limited to governance token-holders (not ETH holders).
-There are attempts of Optimistic governance, where ETH holders can veto LSP governance votes, but (paraphrasing Vitalik) token voting is not strong enough, and ultimately any form of unincentivized delegate selection is just a type of token voting.
+There are attempts of Optimistic governance, where ETH holders can veto LSP governance votes, but (paraphrasing Vitalik) token voting is not strong enough, and ultimately any form of unincentivised delegate selection is just a type of token voting.

 * improve competition between pools